 If you're adding wired cameras, it's important to make sure you also get the appropriate cables and to allot some time for installation.
 Also remember that your video storage might get used up faster, or, in the case of cloud storage, you might have to pay a subscription fee if you’re using more storage.

 Smart home integration

 Many of the latest wireless outdoor security cameras can be integrated with other smart home systems and gadgets.
-Some feature support for Amazon Alexa and Google Assistant voice commands, allowing you to view video from the camera on an Amazon Echo Show or Google Assistant Smart Display, while it’s also possible to control smart locks, thermostats and other devices in your smart home.
-If you want to do this, check if any home automation or DIY home security systems work with the camera you’re thinking about buying.
+Some feature support for Amazon Alexa and Google Assistant voice commands, allowing you to view video from the camera on an Amazon Echo Show or Google Assistant Smart Display, while it’s also possible to control smart locks, smart thermostats, and other devices in your smart home.
+If you want to do this, check if any home automation systems work with the camera you’re thinking about buying.